geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-26/meeting-transcript.md

 ##### **Geohot** [[00:12:49](https://www.youtube.com/watch?v=bktO9YRV8pc&t=769)]
 So it's just
 So multi is now all of one.
-So instead of having four times as many UOPs for four GPUs, we just have one UOP that applies to all the devices.
+So instead of having four times as many UOps for four GPUs, we just have one UOp that applies to all the devices.
 So like if you have two buffers,
 A buffer can now, instead of just being on one GPU, a buffer can be on four GPUs, and then you have two buffers on four GPUs, and you can add them together.
 And that will dispatch the add kernel on all four GPUs.